wp-plugins/olimometer/readme.txt

 Multiple thermometers can be configured and displayed separately on different pages or posts.
 Each thermometer supports individual customisation, targets, currencies and progress tracking.

 Thermometers can be placed in sidebar widgets with custom headers, footers and CSS classes.
+A PayPal Donate button can also be configured for each Widget.

 Choose from a number of pre-installed vertical and horizontal skins, or create your own and share it.